 Though women in strongwomen competitions do farmer’s walks, you’ll rarely, if ever, see a woman performing farmer’s walks at a gym or health club.
 Why is this?

-I’m a certified personal trainer.
 I don’t even see personal trainers having their female clients doing farmer’s walks, and that’s really strange, because this physical activity is probably the easiest strength training routine out there.